-Deridex, Inc. is a Delaware corporation, with its principal place of business in North Carolina.
-Deridex has never been registered with the Commission in any capacity.
+Opyn, Inc. is a Delaware corporation with its principal place of business in California.
+Opyn has never been registered with the Commission in any capacity.

-consent to the use of the Offer or this Order, or the findings or conclusions in this Order, by any other party in any other proceeding.
+receivership; or a proceeding to enforce the terms of this Order.
+Respondent does not consent to the use of the Offer or this Order, or the findings or conclusions in this Order, by any other party in any other proceeding.

-2 Eligible commercial entities and eligible contract participants and are defined in Sections 1a(17) and (18) of the Act, 7 U.S.C. §§ 1a(17), (18), respectively.
+2 Eligible commercial entities and eligible contract participants (collectively, ECPs") are defined in Sections 1a(17) and (18) of the Act, 7 U.S.C. §§ 1a(17), (18), respectively.